-There is more than just one type of shampoo.
-A popular subset is clarifying shampoo.
+Clarifying shampoo is a deep cleanser formulated to remove excess residue, dirt, and product built up on the scalp.
 It is likely that you are here because you’ve only just discovered it!
 Understanding the differences between what clarifying shampoo is and regular shampoo will help your hair to thrive.

 What is Clarifying Shampoo?

-Clarifying is the process of removing unwanted buildup and residues on your hair.
-Think of it as hitting the reset button, and restoring your hair to its most natural state.
+Clarifying shampoo is used to restore your curly hair to its most natural state.
+Clarifying is the process of removing unwanted product buildup and residues on your hair.
 To give your hair this detox, you will need to know what a clarifying shampoo is.

-Clarifying shampoo is a deep cleanser which can be used on all types of hair.
-Unlike regular shampoo, a clarifier will cut through oils and product build up easily, leaving you with fresh and clean tresses.
+Clarifying shampoo is a deep cleanser which can be used on all curly hair types.
+More than just a regular shampoo, a clarifying shampoo will cut through oils and product build up easily, leaving you with fresh and clean tresses.
 However, it should not be used in the same manner as a more regular or daily shampoo.

 Clarifying Shampoo vs Regular Shampoo

-With a range of options on the market, it can be difficult to distinguish which one is best for our hair type and its needs.
-The common mistake most people make when using a clarifying shampoo is that they treat it like a regular shampoo.
-Knowing what a clarifying shampoo really is could help you achieve your hair goals.
+With a range of clarifying shampoo options on the market, it can be difficult to distinguish which one is best for our hair type and its needs.
+The common mistake curly hair beginners make is that they treat it like a regular shampoo.
+Knowing what a clarifying shampoo really is could help you achieve your hair goals:

 What Does Clarifying Shampoo Do?

-As with generic shampoos, you will want to apply this to wet hair.
-For best results, understanding what a clarifying shampoo is and how it works can help manage product expectations.
+As with generic shampoos, you will want to apply a clarifying shampoo to wet hair.
+For best results, understanding what a clarifying shampoo is and how often you should wash your hair using one can help manage product expectations.

 - It’s a deep cleanser.